* Stocks plunge nearly 10 pct on Mursi decree

 Just last week, investor confidence was helped by a preliminary agreement with the International Monetary Fund over a $4.8 billion loan needed to shore up state finances.

-The decree defends from judicial review decisions taken by Mursi until a new parliament is elected.
-That vote is expected early next year.
+Mursi’s decree removes judicial review of decisions he takes until a new parliament is elected, expected early next year.

-It also shields the Islamist-dominated assembly writing Egypt’s new constitution from a raft of legal challenges that have threatened the body with dissolution, and offers the same protection to the Islamist-controlled upper house of parliament.
+It also shields the Islamist-dominated assembly writing Egypt’s new constitution from a raft of legal challenges that have threatened it with dissolution, and offers the same protection to the Islamist-controlled upper house of parliament.